 E minor chord for piano (including Em/G and Em/B inversions) presented by keyboard diagrams.

 Explanation: The regular E minor chord is a triad, meaning that it consists of three notes.
-The chord is often abbreviated as Em (or alternatively Emin).
+The chord is often abbreviated as Em (alternatively Emin).

 Theory: The E minor chord is constructed with a root, a minor thirdAn interval consisting of three semitones, the 3rd scale degree and a perfect fifthAn interval consisting of seven semitones, the 5th scale degree.

 Fingerings: Little finger, middle finger, thumb (left hand); thumb, middle finger, little finger (right hand).